Is your executive job search stalled?

-Putting your best foot forward in your career marketing materials is only part of the effort you’ll need to shine in the eyes of employers.
-Today, companies can find out so much more about you with a simple Google search – and read through your social media profiles in a matter of minutes.
+Today, companies can find out so much about you with a simple Google search – and read your Instagram, LinkedIn, and other social media profiles in mere minutes.

-1 – Research yourself well past the first page of Google.
+1 – Research yourself PAST the first page of Google.

 You’ll find the most-read information about yourself on the first 1 to 3 pages of search results.
 No matter how good this data looks, however, it pays to research your online identity more deeply, all the way to the last page.

 Check out as many instances of your name as you can find – and keep in mind that this includes others with your name.
 If you can find data that looks like it’s associated with you – so can employers.

 Make the assumption than any social media accounts can and WILL be read by interviewers.
 This is especially important for leaders seeking a C-suite officer role in a public corporation, as these employers assume significant liability in hiring you and will therefore vet you thoroughly.

 If anything you’ve found looks like it might arouse concerns, dig into it further.
 Next, decide if the information can be easily removed (such as a series of articles you’ve posted or comments you’ve made).

 You may believe (mistakenly) that data can easily be removed off social media.
 Think again.

 Many Tweets posted on Twitter, for example, are catalogued in the Library of Congress.
 In some instances, your carefully deleted Facebook posts can still show up.